Draycott, Somerset: Church

 The church of St Peter was built in 1861 by the architect Charles Edmund Giles.
 It is a Grade II listed building.
 The majority of the stonework is that known locally as 'Draycott Marble', a dolomitic conglomerate with a pronounced pinkish tinge, that was quarried quite close by at Draycott quarry.
 Notable interior features are the stained glass east windows, the fine wrought-iron rood screen (1894), and the neo-Norman font by William Burges.

 Controversially, in 2006, the church attempted to sell the font for £110,000.
 The Rev. Stanley Price contended that the sale was essential to meet a repair and restoration bill of an estimated £170,000.
 The sale was initially approved by the Chancellor of the Diocese of Bath and Wells, Timothy J Briden but permission was subsequently refused when the Victorian Society appealed to the Court of Arches, one of the Church of England's highest courts.
 The court found "no compelling need to dispose of the font had been demonstrated" and concluded that, if allowed, "much of which adorns and adds interest, both historically and architecturally, to our churches would be lost to future generations."

-Former Railway Station

-The former railway station was part of the Strawberry Line, which ran out of Yatton (Somerset), towards Wells.
-Draycott Station was the stop after Cheddar.
-The station opened in 1878.
-The line closed in the early 1960s.